 neurotic can download files from Google Drive (see URLs to Use with Google Drive for details on how to specify remote URLs).
-However, before this capability can be used, you must complete these manual configuration procedures.
+However, before this capability can be used, you must complete some manual configuration.

 1.8.1 Generating a Client Secret File